Spain 12–1 Malta: Summary

 Spain's only chance of qualifying for Euro 1984 was to defeat Malta by at least 11 goals.

-In the second minute of the match, Spain were awarded a penalty kick after a foul on Francisco José Carrasco inside the box.
-However, Juan Antonio Señor subsequently missed the penalty in the fourth minute after the shot deflected back off the left post and was cleared by a Maltese defender for a corner.
+In the second minute of the match, Spain were awarded a penalty in the fourth minute after a foul on Lobo Carrasco inside the box.
+However, the resulting kick by Juan Señor hit the post and was cleared by a Maltese defender for a corner.
 After Santillana opened the scoring for Spain in the 15th minute, Malta's Michael Degiorgio levelled the score 1–1 in the 24th minute.

 When half-time came and the scoreline was 3–1 to Spain, few expected them to score enough goals to qualify.
-However, Juan Antonio Señor, who had missed the early penalty, scored Spain's 12th and last goal in the 88th minute; Rafael Gordillo nearly scored a 13th in the final minutes of the game but it was disallowed by the referee.
+However, Juan Señor, who had missed the early penalty, scored Spain's 12th and last goal in the 88th minute; Rafael Gordillo nearly scored a 13th in the final minutes of the game but it was disallowed by the referee.
 That did not matter, however, as the Spaniards won by the 11-goal margin required for them to beat the Netherlands to qualification.